 “For instance,” says Ann, “I wanted a corner cabinet for the living room and I got in touch with Holler & Saunders.
 They sent a photo of an 18th century Peruvian piece that they had and we took it.”
 When she couldn’t find a piece that she had in mind for a particular spot, Ann turned to Santa Barbara-based fine furniture designer and builder Blaine Taylor, who created numerous custom pieces, including the dining room table, sideboard, consoles and service tables.

 The warm, rich color palette of the home was established by the faded reds and blues of the Persian rugs, which were sourced mainly from Aga John Rugs and J. Iloulian Rugs in Los Angeles.
 Also incorporated into the design were the homeowner’s collections of Spanish and Mexican pottery, and early to mid-20th century California art, which worked seamlessly with both the color and feel of the house.
+The only drawback to this style of this home is that there is no space for a staircase, which may be off putting to a lot of people that feel that this is a crucial part of the home.
+The range of staircases avialble nowadays is incredible, a look at Pear Stairs will show you this.

 Ann, whose design business has been based in Santa Barbara for more than 30 years, notes, “I believe designing a home should always be a collaborative endeavor between the client and the designer.”
 She says of working with the homeowner on the approximately one-year project, “I knew I could bring her the best of what I could find and she would recognize and appreciate it,” she notes.
 “It’s lovely to work with someone with such sophisticated taste.
 She has an eye.
 It was so much fun.”
 The end result is a timeless, refined home that exudes an unfussy elegance.
 “It totally reflects who they are,” says Ann, “and that’s the most important thing to me with all of my projects.”